moorepants/learn-multibody-dynamics/mass.rst

    me.outer(A.x, A.x).to_matrix(A)

 Unit dyads are analogous to unit vectors.
+There are nine unit dyads associated with the three orthogonal unit vectors.
 Here is another example:

 .. jupyter-execute::